"The children are our future, and as adults, we need to provide bright and healthy

 futures for them." ~Jeff Jacobs, Fox 23 News, Harrisburg, PA - June,2014

 Jeff Jacobs recently retired from Worcester Elementary School in the Methacton School District where he taught Health and Physical Education for the past 24 years.
-He also served as the K-6 Health and Physical Education Coordinator.
-Prior to that, he served as the Assistant to the Headmaster and Health and Physical Education Department Chair at The Shipley School in Bryn Mawr, PA. where he also coached wrestling.
+He also served as the K-6 Health and Physical Education Coordinator, and before that, the K-12 Health and Physical Education Department Chair.
+Prior to that, he served as the Assistant to the Headmaster and Health and K-12 Physical Education Department Chair at The Shipley School in Bryn Mawr, PA. where he also coached wrestling.
 A graduate of Methacton High School, Jeff received his B.S. in Health and Physical Education from West Chester University, M.Ed. in Educational Leadership from Arcadia University and earned addition certifications from Immaculata University.

 A SHAPE America District Elementary Teacher of the Year, Jeff has earned numerous awards and has presented at many staff development programs and workshops throughout the country.